Software-Engineering-Cluedo/Clue/README.md

 3. Navigate to the folder, e.g. `cd F:\Repositories\Clue`
 4. If on windows, run powershell as admin and run `Set-ExecutionPolicy unrestricted` and exit ( there may be a potentially better way, please change if found )
 6. Create the venv: `python -m venv venv`
-7. Activate the venv: `./venv/bin/activate` (Linux) or `./venv/Scripts/activate` (Win)
+7. Activate the venv: `./venv/Scripts/activate` (Win) or `source ./venv/bin/activate` (Linux), , or open up vs code, accept the prompt to change to the venv and open up a terminal
-8. Run `pip install -r requirements.txt` to install the requirements
+9. Run `pip install -r requirements.txt` to install the requirements
-9. In the root directory, run `pip install -e .`
+10. In the root directory, run `pip install -e .`

 Tah-dah, now you can develop code.
 Your IDE should automatically switch to using the venv, or show a prompt to switch to it, do that and it should run well.